Tofandel/prerenderer/README.md

   - For **Vue.js 1** use [`replace: false`](http://vuejs.org/api/#replace) on root components.
   - For **Vue.js 2**  Ensure your root component has the same id as the prerendered element it's replacing.
 Otherwise you'll end up with duplicated content.

+## Contributing

+This is a monorepo, so you'll need to clone the repository, then run `npm install` inside Run `npm run build && npm run test` to make sure that everything is working correctly

 ## License (MIT)